Cultural anthropology: Kroeber, Mead, and Benedict

 Boas used his positions at Columbia University and the American Museum of Natural History (AMNH) to train and develop multiple generations of students.
 His first generation of students included Alfred Kroeber, Robert Lowie, Edward Sapir, and Ruth Benedict, who each produced richly detailed studies of indigenous North American cultures.
 They provided a wealth of details used to attack the theory of a single evolutionary process.
 Kroeber and Sapir's focus on Native American languages helped establish linguistics as a truly general science and free it from its historical focus on Indo-European languages.

 The publication of Alfred Kroeber's textbook Anthropology (1923) marked a turning point in American anthropology.
 After three decades of amassing material, Boasians felt a growing urge to generalize.
 This was most obvious in the 'Culture and Personality' studies carried out by younger Boasians such as Margaret Mead and Ruth Benedict.
-Influenced by psychoanalytic psychologists including Sigmund Freud and Carl Jung, these authors sought to understand the way that individual personalities were shaped by the wider cultural and social forces in which they grew up.
+Influenced by psychoanalytic psychologists, including Sigmund Freud and Carl Jung, these authors sought to understand how individual personalities were shaped by the broader cultural and social forces in which they grew up.

 Though such works as Mead's Coming of Age in Samoa (1928) and Benedict's The Chrysanthemum and the Sword (1946) remain popular with the American public, Mead and Benedict never had the impact on the discipline of anthropology that some expected.
 Boas had planned for Ruth Benedict to succeed him as chair of Columbia's anthropology department, but she was sidelined in favor of Ralph Linton, and Mead was limited to her offices at the AMNH.